 In what ways has MPA prepared your child for life in the 21st century?

-MPA uses technology and digital in almost every aspect of the learning model.
-Whether it was doing a presentation via green screen or printing state maps on the 3D printer in the Makerspace for the Parade of States, students learn to apply digital and tech into how they think, learn, and solve problems which is critical for thriving in our digital world.
+MPA uses technology and digital citizenship in almost every aspect of the learning model.
+Whether it was doing a presentation via green screen or printing state maps on the 3D printer in the Makerspace for the Parade of States, students learn to apply technology into how they think, learn, and solve problems, which is critical for thriving in our digital world.

 What do you hope for your child in 20 years?

 We hope Julia is living a life that is fulfilling and rewarding and built around who SHE is and her unique talents and gifts, not who anyone wanted her or expected her to be.
-That she has a career that is rewarding, hopefully a family whom she loves and loves her, and that she finds time to give back to the world around her.
+We hope that she has a career that is rewarding, hopefully a family whom she loves and loves her, and that she finds time to give back to the world around her.

 Is there anything else you’d like to share about your MPA experience?

-We would just like to thank everyone at MPA: the teachers, the administrative staff, the other families, just all of it.
+We would just like to thank everyone at MPA: the teachers, the administrative staff, the other families, just everyone.
 We know every day that Julia is at MPA she is safe and genuinely cared for, whether we are there or not, because of the community she is part of.
-It’s a game changer for us and we will be forever grateful!
+We will be forever grateful!

 Mounds Park Academy, a PreK-12 private school in Saint Paul, is currently accepting applications for the 2019-20 school year.
 For more information about admission and to schedule your tour, visit moundsparkacademy.org/admission.
 We look forward to getting to know your family!